 Gender identity is the inward sense of being male, female, both, neither, or any other gender(s).
 This identity is not visible.
 Gender expression is an outward means of expressing a person’s gender and can include mannerisms, clothing, hair, and other modes of expression.
 While gender expression is often visible, it is not necessarily an indicator of a person’s identity.
 The only way to know a person’s gender is if they tell you.

 A common misconception is that sexual orientation and gender identity are the same.
-In short, gender identity is an inward sense of gender and sexual orientation denotes the gender or genders a person is sexually attracted to.
-Just like cisgender people, trans* people can be queer or straight.
+In short, gender identity is an inward sense of gender and sexual orientation denotes the gender or genders a person is sexually, romantically or aesthetically attracted to.
+Just like cisgender people, trans* people can identify as gay, straight or neither of these.